Rosalyn Carson-DeWitt, MD

 gastritis, the stomach has fewer glands than normal, resulting in chronic inflammation in the stomach and decreased acid production, both of which can increase your risk of stomach cancer.

 As with other forms of cancer, certain foods appear to be protective against stomach cancer.
 For example, people whose diets are high in fiber and vegetables may have a lower risk of developing this form of cancer.
-Specifically, allium vegetables (eg, onions, garlic, shallots, leeks, chives) may offer some protective benefits.
+Specifically, allium vegetables (such as onions, garlic, shallots, leeks, chives) may offer some protective benefits.

 Heavy alcohol use may increase the risk of developing cancer in the part of the stomach closest to the esophagus.